j2store/userguide/sobipro.md

 * Note: When you download the Sobipro Plugin You will have the package named "j2store_sobipro_unzip",if you unzip the package you will find to zipped package .These two package are most important and need to be installed and t be enabled.

 ##### Installing System Plugin
-1 .Use the Joomla Extension manager to install the plugin the system plugin "plg_system_spj2store".
+1. Use the Joomla Extension manager to install the plugin the system plugin "plg_system_spj2store".

 2. Enable the the plugin.To enable the Plugin Go to Menu -> Extension Manager->Plugin Manager-> select tje system spj2store plugin and enable it.

 ##### Installing J2Store Application

 1. In the backend, go to Components -> SobiPro -> Application Manager -> Here you can find an input for installing application  “Select Application” Browse to the path "application_j2store_sobipro" file located and select the package for installation.

 ![](sobipro_step_1.png)